kevin-v96/llama3-8b-alpaca-finetune/README.md

 ![image](https://github.com/kevin-v96/llama3-8b-alpaca-finetune/assets/11131188/7c2bc306-44b4-4211-887b-1bcc29885bf6)

 A lot of our scores seem to be lower than the base model - something seems to have gone wrong in training.
+This could possibly be because we used the 4-bit version from Unsloth, as 4-bit versions reportedly perform much worse than 8-,16-, and 32-bit versions of the same models.
 We should find out how it performs when actually prompted.